 As the leaves start to change colour and we prepare for the clocks to go back, it’s time to enjoy the autumn.
 There is no better time to get your children or grandchildren out into the woods to see the autumn colours.
 The weather is not always so great but there are still plenty of things to do, so wrap the kids up warmly and get outdoors!

-If you are lucky enough to have a wood, forest or park nearby you can get your children out to collect leaves and make something fun and colourful.
+If you are lucky enough to have a wood, forest, or park nearby, you can get your children out to collect leaves and make something fun and colourful.
 Leaf crowns or bracelets are simple to make.
-For crowns simply cut out a long piece of card and measure your child’s head for a perfect fit.
+For crowns, simply cut out a long piece of card and measure your child’s head for a perfect fit.
 They can then glue any collected leaves to the card and tape the ends to make a crown.
-For the bracelet you simply need some masking tape which you put around your child’s wrist sticky side up.
-Kids can then pick up leaves on their travels and stick them onto the bracelet for any instant effect.
+For the bracelet you simply need some masking tape, which you put around your child’s wrist sticky side up.
+Kids can then pick up leaves on their travels and stick them onto the bracelet for an instant effect.

 Look around your garden or veg patch with your children and start saving seeds for next year.
 Try saving sunflower or pumpkin seeds as they are easy to dry and are both very tasty.
 Plants like sweet peas and lupins also have seed pods like peas for children to discover.
 Dry these to save or sow them into pots of compost.
 You could even have your children make and decorate their own seed packets and give them as presents to your friends!

 It’s easy to help your children plant bulbs in layers in a pot, starting with the largest bulb at the bottom, usually tulips.
 Help them cover each bulb layer with compost until they get to the top.
 They can then plant winter bedding plants on the top so that there is something attractive to look at until the bulbs come through.
 Tulips, daffodils, and snowdrops or crocus for the top layers work well.
 There will be colour from autumn through to next spring.
 Get planting!